-As the appointed representative of Her Majesty The Queen in the County, the Lord Lieutenant is the first citizen in the County and takes precedence on all occasions.
-The only exceptions are occasions of municipal business e.g. Mayoral Inauguration or Freedom ceremonies.
+As the appointed representative of The King in the County, the Lord-Lieutenant is the first citizen in the County and takes precedence on all occasions.
+The only exceptions are occasions of municipal business e.g. Mayoral Inauguration or Freedom ceremonies, and (of course) when a member of the Royal Family is present.

 The Lord-Lieutenant’s role is, like the Monarch’s, essentially non-political.